lukevella/rallly/README.md

 If you would like to contribute to the development of the project please reach out first before spending significant time on it.

+### Translators 🇫🇷 🇩🇪 🇮🇹 🇪🇸

+If you'd like to volunteer to translate Rallly to another language, check out our [guide for translators](https://github.com/lukevella/rallly/wiki/Guide-for-translators).

 ## 👮‍♂️ License

 Rallly is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 See [LICENSE](LICENSE) for more detail.